Raptors: Coexisting with Wildlife

 - A thick towel or blanket.

-How to safely capture and contain the bird:
+How to Safely Capture and Contain the Bird:

-- Remember, safety is the first priority.
+- Remember, safety is the top priority.

 - Have your cardboard box ready, open, lined with a towel or newspaper, and be sure the box has air holes in it.
-Have ready a way to secure the box closed.
+Have a way ready to secure the box closed.

 - Holding the towel or blanket, approach the bird slowly.

 - If the bird is standing, approach slowly, and then quickly cover the bird with the towel or blanket.
-You will have a few seconds to pick up the bird while it cannot see to strike out or escape.
-Many raptors may lie on their back with talons in the air when approached.
-If you’re wearing thick leather gloves, this is a good opportunity to either grab the legs up high by the body or, let them grab a gloved hand (only do if your gloves are thick and you are comfortable with it.)
+You will have a few seconds to pick up the bird while they cannot see to strike out or escape.
+Many raptors may lie on their back with their talons in the air when approached.
+If you’re wearing thick leather gloves, this is a good opportunity to either grab the legs up high by the body or let them grab a gloved hand (only do this if your gloves are thick and you are comfortable with it).
 Once they have a hold of you, you can take the other hand and grab it appropriately and get a towel over its head.
 Only attempt to grab a raptor’s legs if you have puncture-resistant leather gloves that reach to your mid-forearm or elbow.

 - Do not grab a bird by one leg, near the feet or by a wing.
 If you do, let go and try again.
 If possible, grip the bird on both upper legs as close to the body as possible, with one hand, while tucking the wings in with the other hand.
 Be sure the feet are facing away from your body and face.
 Immobilizing the legs and feet gives you control.